Albertosaurus Dinosaur Hand Fossil Replica

 Description

-Albertosaurus dinosaur hand fossil replica measures 16.5″L x 3.5″W x 2.5″H. Albertosaurus dinosaur hand fossil replica is museum-quality polyurethane resin cast from Royal Ontario Museum specimen.
+Albertosaurus dinosaur hand fossil replica measures 16.5 x 3.5 x 2.5 inches.
+Albertosaurus fossil is a museum-quality polyurethane resin cast from Royal Ontario Museum specimen.
+1:1 scale.
 Made in USA.

 Albertosaurus sarcophagus meaning alberta lizard is a genus of tyrannosaurid theropod dinosaurs that lived in western North America during the Late Cretaceous Period, about 70 million years ago.